 The 4-Hour Rule

-The most critical food safety requirement for smoking turkey is the 4-hour rule: your turkey must pass through the danger zone (40°F to 140°F) within 4 hours.
-Bacteria multiply rapidly in this temperature range, and extended time in the danger zone creates serious foodborne illness risks.
+The most critical safety requirement: turkey must pass through the danger zone (40-140°F) within 4 hours.
+Bacteria multiply rapidly in this temperature range.
+Starting with properly thawed, room-temperature turkey helps meet this requirement.

 Safe Internal Temperatures